Are you a new blogger wondering about the biggest mistakes new bloggers make and how to fix them?

 Granted, sometimes the stars will align and you will get lucky with a spike in traffic, but that luck won’t last forever.
 Eventually, you’re going to have to do the work and put yourself out there.

 How will anyone ever know how to find you if you don’t tell them?
 I know this part can be scary in the beginning, but Nike said it best, “Just Do It.”
 Comment on blogs, join communities for bloggers and share your posts on social media.

 Find ways to tell people “Hey, I’m over here, and this is what I have to offer.”

 It can be difficult to find your voice as a new blogger.
 You may find yourself trying to imitate other bloggers, or writing in a way that you think you should, even if it’s not the way you want to write.

 Remember, your blog is an online extension of your unique ideas and personality.
 If you look at your favorite blogger, I can guarantee that you enjoy their blog because of what they bring to the table as themselves.

-They will read your blog because they like who you are and what you have to bring to the able as yourself.
+The same goes for your readers.
+They will read your blog because they like who you are and what you have to bring to the table as yourself.

 I hope you found this tutorial on the biggest blogging mistakes by new bloggers.
 Please share this post with your friends, and leave any feedback below!